-It is either Muhammad’s critics made up these slanders because they couldn’t discredit his claims, or they actually brought up legitimate charges -which Muhammad himself couldn’t deny- and which destroys the very idea of Islam being a divine religion.
+It’s either Muhammad’s critics made up these slanders because they couldn’t discredit his claims, or they actually brought up legitimate charges – which Muhammad himself couldn’t deny – which destroy the very idea of Islam being a divine religion.

 If you read the Quran, you will observe that its author doesn’t explain any of its rites or beliefs.
 Nowhere does it define or explain words like Allah, Kaaba, jinn or pilgrimage.
 Why?
 Because Muhammad’s listeners were already familiar with these beliefs and practices, so he didn’t need to explain them.
 They all grew up as pagans, and they fully understood the pre-islamic pagan concepts he was making references to:

 “We have been told that the apostle of Allah once mentioned Al-Uzza saying ‘I have offered a white sheep to al-Uzza, while I was a follower of the religion of my people.”
 (Ibn Hisham, Kitab al-Asnam, [The Book of Idols], 17)

 A comparison of pre-islamic Arabian pagan religion and Islam shows that most of what Muhammad claimed to have received as revelations from heaven, were already believed or practiced by the pagans before him.
 They believed in sacred stones, the constellations, jinns, curses, fetishes and magic etc. According to a historian: